CellProfiling/pipex/README.md

 This will generate the following sub-folders and items inside the data folder:

+- `preprocessed` folder: it contains the following items:
+  - Same image file: the preprocessed resulting image.
+  - Several image files: these are other image generated by the preprocessing step, including heat maps.
 - `analysis` folder: it contains the following items:
   - `segmentation_data.npy` file: the labelled cell regions in numpy array format (for further computing analysis)
   - `segmentation_data_filtered.npy` file: the filtered labelled cell regions in numpy array format (if you have executed the generate_filtered_masks step)